 The Board of Directors is responsible for the other information.
-The other information comprises the Directors' report and the Report of the Sharia Supervisory Board (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report and the Annual Report which is expected to be made available to us after that date.
+The other information comprises the Report of the Sharia Supervisory Board and the Directors' report (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report and the Annual Report which is expected to be made available to us after that date.